What is happening?

-The NHS is looking at hospital gynaecology and maternity services in Liverpool.
+The NHS is looking at how to improve hospital gynaecology and maternity services in Liverpool.

-Most of these services happen at Liverpool Women’s Hospital, on Crown Street in Toxteth, which means they are separate from other hospital services, and this can sometimes create issues and delays with care.
+Most of these services happen at Liverpool Women’s Hospital, on Crown Street in Toxteth, which means they are separate from other adult hospital services such as critical care, and other specialist teams.
+This can sometimes create issues and delays to care.

-The NHS is committed to finding a long-term solution that will improve the quality and safety of hospital gynaecology and maternity services, giving patients the best experience, wherever they are being treated.
+The NHS is committed to finding a long-term solution that will improve the quality and safety of these hospital gynaecology and maternity services, giving patients the best experience of care.

-This website explains more about why change is needed, what the main challenges are, and what steps are being taken to keep care safe for now.
+This website explains more about what the main challenges affecting these services are, why change is needed, and what steps are being taken to keep patient care safe for now.

-Between 15 October - 26 November 2024 you can share your views about these reasons for change, and tell us about your own experiences of hospital gynaecology and maternity services in Liverpool.
+As part of this process, the NHS published a Case for Change and held a six week public engagement (between 15 October and 26 November 2024), which asked people to share their views about the reasons for change presented in it, and to tell us about their own experiences of hospital gynaecology and maternity services in Liverpool.

 Information: